Nilges Draher LLC

 There are many different types of employment law claims, so it depends on what kind of complaint you wish to file.
 Generally speaking, your employment law claim will either be filed under Ohio state law or under federal law.

-The Ohio employment law attorneys at our law firm have the knowledge and experience to help you with all sorts of different claims, including those that must be filed with the Equal Employment Opportunity Commission (EEOC) and those that need to be filed in state and federal courts.
+The Ohio employment law experts at our law firm have the knowledge and experience to help you with all sorts of different claims, including those that must be filed with the Equal Employment Opportunity Commission (EEOC) and those that need to be filed in state and federal courts.

 We fight for your rights

-"Hans and his team are very good at what they do and will fight for justice without backing down!" - Terry J.
+"Hans and his team are very good at what they do and will fight for justice without backing down!"

 • Review contracts and agreements and determine whether they are legally enforceable.